peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger Remainder(
         PeterO.Numbers.EInteger divisor);

-Finds the remainder that results when this instance is divided by the value of an arbitrary-precision integer.
-The remainder is the value that remains when the absolute value of this object is divided by the absolute value of the other object; the remainder has the same sign (positive or negative) as this object.
+Returns the remainder that would result when this arbitrary-precision integer is divided by another arbitrary-precision integer.
+The remainder is the number that remains when the absolute value of this arbitrary-precision integer is divided by the absolute value of the other arbitrary-precision integer; the remainder has the same sign (positive or negative) as this arbitrary-precision integer.

 <b>Parameters:</b>